 Previous Institution: UCLA

 Born and bred in Los Angeles, I graduated from UCLA in 2015 with a B.S. in Chemistry.
 My research background is in exploring the tumor microenvironment of advanced-stage cancer patients in the context of anti-PD1 therapy (Keytruda/Pembrolizumab).
-My work has focused on predicting response to cancer immunotherapies and elucidating how patients’ tumors and their interface with the host immune system evolved over the course of treatment.
+My work has focused on predicting response to cancer immunotherapies and elucidating how the phenotype of tumor cells evolve over the course of treatment.

 My current interest is in exploring conserved processes in the human immune system that lead to antigen recognition and downstream response in the context of cancer, auto-immune disorders and other life-threating disorders.